Table Of Contents

 What’s the Problem?

-According to the U.S. Food & Drug Administration (FDA) , this recall affects:
+According to the U.S. Food and Drug Administration (FDA) , Penumbra’s urgent voluntary recall affects:

 - Penumbra JET 7 Xtra Flex catheter, originally cleared under K190010 on June 16, 2019.

-This recall was issued after the FDA received at least 200 medical device reports (MDRs) associated with the JET 7 Xtra Flex catheter, including deaths, serious injuries, and malfunctions.
+This urgent recall was issued after the FDA received at least 200 medical device reports (MDRs) associated with the JET 7 Xtra Flex catheter, including deaths, blood clot, serious injuries, and malfunctions.

-“Twenty of these MDRs describe 14 unique patient deaths, which include reports from different reporting sources for a single adverse event,” FDA said.
-“Other MDRs describe serious patient injury such as vessel damage, hemorrhage, and cerebral infarction.”
+“Twenty of these MDRs describe 14 unique patient deaths, which include reports from different reporting sources for a single event,” FDA said.
+“Other MDRs describe severe injury such as vessel damage, hemorrhage, and cerebral infarction.”

-Testing by Penumbra has found that the JET 7 Xtra Flex catheter is not able to withstand the same burst pressures to failure as Penumbra’s other large bore aspiration catheters used to remove clots in stroke patients.
+Testing by Penumbra has found that the JET catheter is not able to withstand the same burst pressures to failure as Penumbra’s other large bore aspiration catheters used to remove blood clots in stroke patients injured.

-“Device failure modes reported in the MDRs include ballooning, expansion, rupture, breakage or complete separation, and exposure of internal support coils near the distal tip region of the JET 7 Xtra Flex catheter,” FDA said.
+“Device failure modes reported in the MDRs include ballooning, expansion, rupture, breakage or complete separation exposure, and exposure of internal support coils near the distal tip region of the JET 7 Xtra Flex catheter,” FDA said.